Top Content Distribution Strategies for 2019

 Social media and email work well as content distribution channels.
 But you need a base for that content, and that base is the official website or blog of the nonprofit organization.
 Without it, your message would get lost in a plethora of email messages and social media updates.

 This brings us to an important point: the website content has to be extraordinary.
-There are great services that offer homework help in Canada.
+There is a great service that offers homework help Edubirdie.
 If you need high-quality content, you can hire a writer there.
 They will follow your instructions to deliver powerful articles that can raise awareness.

 - Micro-Influencer Marketing

 When an influencer speaks about your organization or cause, they instantly spread awareness.
 They have the power to connect with a massive audience.
 People trust their word.

 But since influencers are targeted by big brands, it becomes difficult for nonprofits to develop collaboration with them.
 You can try, but you shouldn’t expect too much.
 It’s their job to promote products and services, and big influencers usually charge big money for doing so.

 Micro-influencers are a better target for small organizations.
 These social media users have smaller following when compared to big influencers.
 Still, they have huge potential to elevate engagement.
 In fact, they are 6.7 times more effective in engaging people when compared to influencers with massive following.

 For nonprofit organization, email is a critical tool in getting people informed.
 Whenever you develop a new piece of content that’s supposed to promote a cause, send it in the form of an email newsletter.